-Associate Professor Karin Ried is Director of Research at the National Institute of Integrative Medicine.
+A/Prof Dr Karin Ried is Director of Research at the National Institute of Integrative Medicine.
 Dr Ried is Honorary Adjunct Assistant Professor, Bond University, Queensland, and Honorary Visiting Research Fellow at The University of Adelaide, South Australia.
 Dr Ried has over 15 years experience in medical and public health research, and research interest in complementary and integrative medicine with a focus on nutritional health.
 Her research projects encompass nutritional medicine, cardiovascular health, bone health, gastrointestinal health, cancer, women's health, and Traditional Chinese Medicine.
-Prof Ried received a Masters Degree in Chemistry (1993) and PhD from the University of Heidelberg, Germany in the Department of Human Molecular Genetics (1997).
+Dr Ried received a Masters Degree in Chemistry (1993) and PhD from the University of Heidelberg, Germany in the Department of Human Molecular Genetics (1997).
 Her PhD and early postdoctoral work in human genetics at the Centre of Molecular Genetics, University of Adelaide, culminated in the discovery of various genes, one of which is involved in the development of cancer.
-In addition, Prof Ried completed a Graduate Diploma of Public Health at the University of Adelaide (2001), and a Certificate in Integrative Medicine at the University of Queensland (2009).
+In addition, Dr Ried completed a Graduate Diploma of Public Health at the University of Adelaide (2001), and a Certificate in Integrative Medicine at the University of Queensland (2009).

 Current projects include:

 - Nutritional medicine for hypertension and hypercholesteremia

 - Cocoa for blood pressure & cognitive function

 - Tomato extract for blood pressure and cholesterol

 - Determining circulating tumour cells and other rare cells in cancer patients and for early detection screening

 - Electromagnetic millimetre wave therapy for pain relief